Char Siu: The Barbecued Meat That's the Heart of Hong Kong Cuisine

 Fermented bean curd is commonly added to the recipe to create its signature red color, however increasingly, thanks to the slow phase-out of both wood-fire pits and charcoal ovens, which aid in creating the slightly charred appearance, chefs are adding red food coloring to recreate the effect.

 Although various cuts of the pig are used today, ‘floor scraping’ pork was a hit in the 1950s.
 The name refers to the pigs who were so fat that their stomachs would touch the floor.
-However, in the modern day, a more equal lean-to-fat ratio is preferred.
+In the modern day, a more equal lean-to-fat ratio is preferred.

 An ever-evolving dish

-The most traditional forms of cooking char siu rely on years of skills and experience; often, the chef may not measure the temperature of the pork but will know by appearance or touch that it is roasted to perfection.
-Often, these more purist eateries use Apollo ovens-—named thanks to their space capsule–like appearance—into which the meat descends, hidden from view.
+The most traditional forms of cooking char siu require on years of skills and experience; often, the chef may not measure the temperature of the pork but will know by appearance or touch that it is roasted to perfection.
+More purist eateries use Apollo ovens—named thanks to their space capsule–like appearance—into which the meat descends, hidden from view.

 Chan Yau Leung, Executive Chef at the one Michelin–starred Cantonese restaurant Duddell’s, says that “Char siu has evolved with Hong Kong society.
 Throughout history, we have made modifications according to the types of meat available and technological advancement.
 Unfortunately, the unique taste created by charcoal ovens is slowly disappearing in Hong Kong.
 Nowadays, using barbeque grills is an environmentally friendly compromise.”